lucmans/digistring/readme.md

-Digistring is a program that converts notes played on a guitar to a digital representation in real-time, as well as a framework to aid development and research of real-time pitch estimation methods.
+Digistring converts notes played on a guitar to a digital representation in real-time.
+Additionally, is serves as a framework to aid development and research of real-time pitch estimation methods.
-Note that Digistring is still under heavy development and the head of master may not always be stable.
 The thesis accompanying this project can be found in the thesis branch.

+TODO: Summary of Digistring's features

 # Build instructions